Game Party: Sequels

 On April 18, 2008, Midway announced a sequel - Game Party 2, at their Gamer Day event in Las Vegas.
-The game was released on October 6, 2008, once again for the Wii. and was released in Europe and Australia as More Game Party.
+The game was released on October 6, 2008, for the Wii, and was released in Europe and Australia as More Game Party.

 On April 6, 2009, Midway announced Game Party 3 during their 10-K filing.
 Following Midway's bankruptcy, Warner Bros.
 Interactive Entertainment purchased a majority of Midway's former assets, including the Game Party franchise and released the game for the Wii on October 6, 2009.

 Other titles in the series include Game Party: In Motion for the Xbox 360 Kinect, and Game Party Champions for the Wii U.